Alliedium/awesome-devops/08_docker_best_building_practices_06-sep-2022/README.md

 The next steps were not performed on the lecture
 ------------------------------------------------

 46*.
-Copy ca-certificates to the HOME folder
+Copy ca-certificates to the HOME folder:

 ```
 cp -r ~/devops-course-2022/06_sep_2022_docker_best_practices_ii/.certs ~
 ```

 47*.
-Build base image with programmatically defined tag, and application image with user-defined tag `demo-certs:latest`
+Build base image with programmatically defined tag, and application image with user-defined tag `demo-certs:latest`:

 ```
  docker build -t demo-certs --file Dockerfile-app --build-arg BASE_IMAGE=$(./build-base-image.sh | tail -n 1) .
 ```

 48*.
-Get the list of images
+Get the list of images:

 ```
 docker images
 ```

-There are two images with the same `IMAGE ID` (it may differ from the value given below)
+There are two images with the same `IMAGE ID` (it may differ from the value given below):
 ```
 REPOSITORY                        TAG                                     IMAGE ID       ...
 certs                             792b64caee459e16460a15bdd83dcf1b        7cab03803d76   ...